-Use the tips below to start your job search—they’re just as useful for men plotting a return to work—and after you’re hired, consult with a financial advisor to create a plan that can help you make the most of your salary and benefits to boost your retirement savings.
+When you’re ready to dive back into the workforce, whether your break was a few months, years or decades, “a comeback career can play a large role in shoring up your financial security,” says Jen Auerbach-Rodriguez, head of Strategic Growth Markets at Merrill Lynch Wealth Management.
+Use the tips below to start your job search — and after you’re hired, consult with a financial advisor to create a plan that can help you make the most of your salary and benefits to boost your retirement savings.

-Look at ‘return-ships.’
+Look at ‘returnships.’
 Auerbach-Rodriguez notes that “companies are aware of the value of career re-launchers.
-Many now offer ‘return-ships’ specifically aimed at attracting them.”
-Like paid internships, these programs offer training, mentorship, and a built-in support network.
+Some companies now offer ‘returnships’ specifically aimed at attracting them.”
+Like paid internships, but reimagined for the mid-career professional, these programs offer training, mentorship and a built-in support network.
 And they often lead to job offers at the sponsoring company.
-Cohen’s iRelaunch partners with companies that sponsor return-ships.
-“Bank of America holds ‘Returning Talent’ workshops to give re-launchers an opportunity to network with hiring managers and recruiters,” adds Auerbach-Rodriguez.
+Cohen’s iRelaunch holds return-to-work conferences “to bring together hundreds of professionals interested in resuming their careers and employers that want to hire them,” says Cohen.
+Virtual job fairs are another great way to explore different opportunities.
+Many organizations will publish a list of companies ahead of time so that you’re able to research them and make a new connection.
 Another tip: See if your alma mater maintains a job board or offers job counseling for alumni.

 Supercharge your savings.
-Once you start a new job, make sure to take full advantage of any tax-advantaged retirement plan your employer offers, and consider auto-escalation, which will gradually increase your contribution every year, suggests Auerbach-Rodriguez.
+Once you start a new job, make sure to take full advantage of any tax-advantaged retirement plan your employer offers, and consider auto-escalation, which will gradually increase your contribution every year.
 Then schedule regular check-ins with your advisor.
-In addition to helping you plan your retirement catch-up strategy, your financial advisor can suggest ways to help you prepare for health care costs and other priorities you’ll have—years from now, when you’re ready to retire.
+In addition to helping you plan your retirement catch-up strategy, your financial advisor can suggest ways to help you prepare for health care costs and other priorities you’ll have — years from now, when you’re ready to retire.

 Then we can provide you with relevant answers.Get started